Microsoft SPLA Explained: Everything You Need to Know

 If you want to take your licences to a services provider, and the hardware is not dedicated to your sole use (read: "Public cloud"), you must do the following:

-Ensure that the licences are either active subscriptions or licenses with active Software Assurance,
+2. Ensure that the licences are either active subscriptions or licenses with active Software Assurance,

-If you are a services provider, from October 2022, the requirement to sign a License Mobility Addendum or a QMTH Amendment is obsolete.
+If you are a services provider, starting October 2022, the requirement to sign a License Mobility Addendum or a QMTH Amendment is obsolete.
 You may host your end clients' licenses as long as they comply with the above terms.

 Can users bring their licenses to a dedicated infrastructure?